 Honey Nut Cheerios

-If you can’t get original cheerios, honey nut is also a good flavor to pick.
-This flavor has the fewest artificial additives.
-However, they contain a lot of sugar at 12 grams per cup.
+If you can’t get original cheerios, honey nut cheerios are a good flavor to pick.
+This flavor has the fewest artificial additives, but they contain a lot of sugar at 12 grams per cup.

 2/ Rice Krispies

 Rice Krispies are not a healthy cereal to give to your parrot.
-The cereal itself is safe, but Rice Krispies have too many additives to safely give to a parrot.
+The cereal is safe, but Rice Krispies have too many additives to safely give to a parrot.
+Such additives include:

 - Refined sugar

 - Artificial flavors

 Even homemade versions aren’t the healthiest choice for your parrot.
 Such versions need to be made with marshmallows and butter, two ingredients that are unsafe for parrots.